reshmapaul/health/content/blog/Transfers-of-Care_-the-Silent-Natural-Disaster.md

 When you are discharged from a hospital, it is important to ensure that you have a copy of your discharge paperwork before going to a skilled nursing facility.
 Here are the top 4 reasons why:

-- To ensure continuity of care: Your discharge paperwork provides information about your medical history, diagnosis, treatment, and medications.
+* To ensure continuity of care: Your discharge paperwork provides information about your medical history, diagnosis, treatment, and medications.
 This information is crucial for the staff at the skilled nursing facility to provide continuity of care and avoid any gaps or errors in your treatment.
-- To prevent medication errors: Medication errors are common during transitions of care, such as from a hospital to a SNF.
+* To prevent medication errors: Medication errors are common during transitions of care, such as from a hospital to a SNF.
 Having a copy of your discharge paperwork can help the skilled nursing facility staff ensure that you are receiving the correct medications in the correct dosages.
-- To prevent unnecessary tests and procedures: Having a copy of your discharge paperwork can help the SNF staff avoid repeating any tests or procedures that were already performed during your hospital stay.
+* To prevent unnecessary tests and procedures: Having a copy of your discharge paperwork can help the SNF staff avoid repeating any tests or procedures that were already performed during your hospital stay.
 This can help reduce your healthcare costs and prevent unnecessary discomfort.
-- To ensure that your rights are protected: Your discharge paperwork includes important information about your rights as a patient, such as your right to privacy and your right to access your medical records.
+* To ensure that your rights are protected: Your discharge paperwork includes important information about your rights as a patient, such as your right to privacy and your right to access your medical records.
 Having a copy of your discharge paperwork can help you advocate for your rights and ensure that they are being respected.

 Having a copy of your discharge paperwork **before** going to a skilled nursing facility is essential for ensuring continuity of care, preventing medication errors, avoiding unnecessary tests and procedures, and protecting your rights as a patient.
-Make sure to ask your healthcare provider for a copy of your discharge paperwork before leaving the hospital, and keep it with you when you go to the SNF.
+Make sure to ask your healthcare provider for a copy of your discharge paperwork before leaving the hospital, and keep it with you when you go to the SNF.ccccccccccccccccccccccccccccccccc